Pot-au-feu de la mer

 About this recipe

 The first time I ate Pot au Feu de la Mer, I had no idea what was coming.
-My neighbour had invited us for dinner, the kind of French village invitation that arrives warmly and inevitably becomes the whole evening.
-I knew pot-au-feu.
-I grew up with it, the slow-cooked beef version that appears on French tables when the weather turns cold and nobody wants to be anywhere except around a table with people they love.
-So when she brought this seafood soup to the table, I stopped.
-It smelled like the sea and like a French kitchen at the same time, which should not work as well as it does.
+My neighbour had invited us for dinner, and what started with a simple “come over for dinner” somehow became the whole night, as usual.
+I knew pot-au-feu already, the slow-cooked beef version I grew up with, and I know and make the vegetable pot-au-feu regularly at home.
+So when she brought out this seafood soup, I just stopped.
+It smelled like the sea and like a French kitchen at the same time, which sounds wrong on paper but works incredibly well in real life.

 I asked her for the recipe before we had finished eating.
 That is how good it was.